Celebrating Sixteen Years Online.

 • Software in Use - This is a simplified flow chart showing the software we use, and how a few basic software groups interrelate during the process of creating a new yacht design.

 • Process & Deliverables - This is a workflow chart showing our Design Process arranged in terms of the "order of operations" that we follow in order to create each new yacht design.
-This process starts with our interaction with the client, then moves into the stages of the design process, and finally produces the drawings and documents that we deliver to the client, the builder, and to the metal cutter.
+This process starts with our interaction with the client as described above, then moves into the stages of the design process wherein we produce the drawings and documents that we deliver to the client, the builder, and to the metal cutter.

 Cool 3D Models